Hello fellow readers,

 Language: Shell, C, Perl, Go

-Explanation: On the IOtek Telegram group there was a conversation about AI and it drifted towards what we like doing, unix ricing.
+Explanation: On our friends Telegram group there was a conversation about AI and it drifted towards what we like doing, unix ricing.
 We began brainstorming what a Unix ricing AI would do.
 A bit later we started considering building one.
 Jmbi and I put real ideas together.
 We settled to use the FANN (Fast Artificial Neural Network) library and a simpler idea than the brainstormed ones.

 The network works both ways, the inputs and outputs are the wallpaper and the terminal colorscheme.